goldenberry274/CoupGame/README.md

 test: Compiles the test file and runs it.
 valgrind: runs the valgrind command on the main game with the GUI.
 valgrind-demo: runs the valgrind command on the demo game.
+valgrind-test: runs the valgrind command on the test of the game.
 ```